Java Chatbot

 </dependency>

-Transform your chatbot to process HTTP requests and responses and present it as a RESTful interface.
+Transform your chatbot to process HTTP requests and responses, presenting it as a RESTful interface.

 Step 5: Test Your Chatbot

-Launch your chatbot locally and test it with tools (i.e. Postman) or at the console of this chatbot directly.
+Launch your chatbot locally and test it using tools (e.g., Postman) or directly at the chatbot’s console.

 Features That Will Push Your Chatbot to The Next Level